DrakeRyzer/SW5e-Episode-2/Starships/Ch2 - Starship Basics/index.md

 Example: A basic Light Fighter can be purchased for 10,000 credits from a ship dealer.
 If a player wanted to construct one, they would need to spend only 5,000 credits, which covers the raw materials, facilities, and the workforce needed to construct a basic Light Fighter.

 ### Constructiion Materials
 Each starship requires basic raw materials to contruct it such as metals, plastics, and other materials needed to construct the basic components of any starship.
-These materials can be purchased, scavenged from a junkyard, or stolen from a cargo ship.
+These materials can be purchased, scavenged from a junkyard, or stolen from a cargo ship but are utimately up to the Game Master to determine.

 ### Constructiion Facilities
 In order to construct a starship, a party needs the requisite facilities to do so.
 Usually this is a massive shipyard found in orbit of the more well established worlds such as Corellia or Mon Calamari.